w3c/aria-practices/range_related_properties.md

 `aria-valuenow`, `aria-valuemin` and `aria-valuemax` are all required attributes for the `slider` role. `aria-valuetext` can be used when appropriate.
 Detailed description of the `slider` role can be found in the [slider design pattern](https://w3c.github.io/aria-practices/#slider) and [slider (multi-thumb) design pattern](https://w3c.github.io/aria-practices/#slidertwothumb).

-### Example with numeric range

-This example is a temperature controller. `aria-valuetext` is not be used as the number value in `aria-valuenow` is meaningful to the user.
+The following example is a temperature controller. `aria-valuetext` is not be used as the number value in `aria-valuenow` is meaningful to the user.

 ```
 <div class="rail">